course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/README.md

 ![stay_category_distribution](https://github.com/course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/assets/160841129/d93e8d92-0223-47e3-8934-361ac3798db5)
 _Figure 2: Bar chart showing the distribution of short-stay and long-stay listings across Amsterdam, Tokyo, and London._

-The chart reveals that the majority of listings in all cities are short-stay listings.

 #### Distribution of Room Types